 CIRCLE GAME guide service | Shohei Sasaki

-Born in Nanae Town, Hokkaido, and based in Sapporo, he works as a backcountry ski guide in the winter and guides a wide range of Hokkaido's nature in the summer.
-I like to combine climbing and skiing.
+Originally from Nanae-cho, Hokkaido, he is based in Sapporo and works as a backcountry ski guide in the winter and a guide in the Hokkaido wilderness in the summer.
+He likes to combine climbing and skiing

-Of all the goggles I've ever used, they have the clearest vision and easy to see slopes.
-The Japanese model has a foam pad for Japanese people, so there is very little space between the nose and the pad, preventing snow from entering inside.
+These goggles have the clearest field of view and the easiest lenses to see the slopes.
+The Japanese model has foam padding designed for Japanese people, so there is very little space between the nose and the padding, preventing snow from getting inside.
 The design is also cool.
-I don't carry a spare lens because the lens doesn't fog up.
+The lenses never fog up, so I don't carry spare lenses

 Reviewer

-After 10 years of experience after moving to Myoko Kogen, he started "Infield" in 2006.
-Currently, he works as a backcountry tour guide and telemark ski instructor in the winter, and as a mountain climbing/trekking guide and sea kayak guide in the summer.
+After moving to Myoko Kogen and gaining 10 years of experience, he started "Infield" in 2006.
+He currently works as a backcountry tour guide and telemark ski instructor in the winter, and as a mountain climbing/trekking guide and sea kayaking guide in the summer

 "It gives me a sense of security, like my face is protected." | Jun Nagai JUNRINA mountain service